Looking for a festive getaway? Switzerland could be just the ticket, says Carolynne Dear

 ICE MAGIC adventure world is open from mid-December until February and offers fun family moments on a series of ice rinks linked by ice paths and surrounded by breathtaking mountain scenery.

-Night show - tripping the light fantastic at Ice Magic.
+Night show - skating under the stars at Ice Magic

 There’s a separate, covered rink for children where they can safely find their feet with the help of the skating aids provided.
 The ice on this rink is also less slippery, so parents can walk alongside skate-free to supervise.
 If they’re feeling confident, kids can also try their hand at soft hockey.